-For the safety of our communities, the NJSO has canceled its concerts and events through June 7 due to the COVID-19 (coronavirus) pandemic.
+For the safety of our communities, the NJSO has canceled concerts and events through December 31, 2020, due to the COVID-19 pandemic.
 Read a letter from NJSO President & CEO Gabriel van Aalst, find answers to your questions and more.

 Dear NJSO Family: